open-socialism/open-socialism-site/introduction.md

 ### What are the benefits?

 A cooperative system means that through leadership a group can have a directed purpose.
 For example a tribe can decide to migrate if food is depleting in their current area.
-This is far more diffucult with systems that have everyone working to their own self interest.
+This is far more difficult with systems that have everyone working to their own self interest.

 The modern example is climate change, where it is clearly to the groups interest to greatly limit C02 emissions and halt climate change, but executing this is not possible due to an individualistic selfish base system.